Node.js import.meta: URLs, Caching & Module State

 import.meta

-import.meta is a host-provided object.
-The ECMAScript spec defines the syntax - import.meta as an expression - but says almost nothing about what properties it should have.
-That's left to the host environment.
-In browsers, import.meta.url is pretty much all you get.
-Node fills in more properties, and the set has grown over the past few major releases.
+The ECMAScript spec defines the syntax - import.meta as an expression - but leaves the object itself to the host environment.
+Browsers normally expose import.meta.url.
+Node fills in more properties, and that set has grown over the past few major releases.

-The object itself is created lazily.
-V8 allocates it the first time your code accesses import.meta in a given module.
-If you never touch it, V8 never calls into Node's initialization callback for it.
-Each module gets its own distinct import.meta object - they don't share one across the module graph.
+The object is created lazily.
+V8 allocates it the first time code accesses import.meta in a given module.
+If the module never touches it, V8 never calls into Node's initialization callback for it.
+Each module receives its own distinct import.meta object, not a shared object for the whole graph.

 import.meta.url

-Every ES module gets import.meta.url set to a file:// URL pointing to the module's source file on disk.
+Every file-backed ES module gets import.meta.url set to a file:// URL that points to the module's source file on disk.

 console.log(import.meta.url);

-// file:///home/app/src/index.mjsThe URL scheme matters.
-It's file:// with a leading slash on the authority component, which means three slashes total on Unix (file:///home/...).
-On Windows, you'll see something like file:///C:/Users/app/src/index.mjs.
-The path component uses forward slashes regardless of platform.
-And special characters in directory names get percent-encoded - a space becomes %20, a hash becomes %23.
+// file:///home/app/src/index.mjsThe URL scheme controls the shape.
+It is file:// with a leading slash on the authority component, which means three slashes total on Unix (file:///home/...).
+On Windows, the value looks more like file:///C:/Users/app/src/index.mjs.
+The path component still uses forward slashes, and special characters in directory names are percent-encoded: a space becomes %20, and a hash becomes %23.

 const dataUrl = new URL('./data.json', import.meta.url);